Posted by Sam on Apr 16, 2008 at 07:22 AM UTC - 5 hrs

 - And stand on their own, with little to no comment needed

-Here's the fourth in that series.
+Here's the seventh in that series.
 I hope you enjoy them as much as I did:

 following attributes: